2009 Swiss minaret referendum: Non-governmental organisations

 The Society for Minorities in Switzerland called for freedom and equality and started an internet-based campaign in order to gather as many symbolic signatures as possible against a possible minaret ban.
 Amnesty International warned the minaret ban aimed to exploit fears of Muslims and encourage xenophobia for political gains.
-"This initiative claims to be a defense against rampant Islamification of Switzerland," Daniel Bolomey, the head of Amnesty's Swiss office, said in a statement cited by Agence France-Presse (AFP).
+"This initiative claims to be a defense against rampant Islamification of Switzerland," Daniel Bolomey, the head of Amnesty's Swiss office, said in a statement cited by Agence France-Presse.
 "But it seeks to discredit Muslims and defames them, pure and simple."
 Economiesuisse considered that an absolute construction ban would hit Swiss foreign interests negatively, claiming that merely the launch of the initiative had caused turmoil in the Islamic world.
 The Swiss-based "Unser Recht" ("Our Law") association published a number of articles against the minaret ban.

 In autumn 2009, the Swiss Journal of Religious Freedom launched a public campaign for religious harmony, security, and justice in Switzerland, and distributed several thousand stickers in the streets of Zürich in support of the right to religious freedom.

 Religious organisations

 The Catholic Church in Switzerland opposed a minaret ban.
 A statement from the Swiss Bishops' Conference said that a ban would hinder interreligious dialogue and that the construction and operation of minarets were already regulated by Swiss building codes.
 The statement added that "Our request for the initiative to be rejected is based on our Christian values and the democratic principles in our country."
 The official journal of the Catholic Church in Switzerland published a series of articles on the minaret controversy.
-The Federation of Swiss Protestant Churches held that the federal popular initiative was not about minarets, but was rather an expression of the initiators’ concern and fear of Islam.
+The Federation of Swiss Protestant Churches held that the federal popular initiative was not about minarets, but was rather an expression of the initiators' concern and fear of Islam.
 It viewed a minaret ban as a wrong approach to express such objections.

 The Swiss Federation of Jewish Communities was also against any ban on building minarets.
-Dr Herbert Winter, the president of the Federation, said in 2009: “As Jews we have our own experience.
+Dr Herbert Winter, the president of the Federation, said in 2009: "As Jews we have our own experience.
 For centuries we were excluded: we were not allowed to construct synagogues or cupola roofs.
-We do not want that kind of exclusion repeated.”
+We do not want that kind of exclusion repeated."
 Other religious organisations described the idea of a complete minaret ban as lamentable; the Association of Evangelical Free Churches; the Swiss Evangelical Alliance; the Christian Catholic Church of Switzerland; the Covenant of Swiss Baptists; the Salvation Army; the Federation of Evangelical Lutheran Churches in Switzerland; the Orthodox Diocese of the Ecumenical Patriarchate of Constantinople; the Serbian Orthodox Church in Switzerland; and the Anglican Church in Switzerland.